prateeksingh4435/blog/README.md

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/a5c4c520-a899-4a1c-a9b0-716730d56a63)

-# Now the user can redirect to another page, and a pop-up message shown on the screen 'Login-Successfully'
+# Now the user can redirect to another page, and a pop-up message shown on the web page 'Login-Successfully'

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/ca7b9355-25bd-4746-9ceb-51e20c362103)

-# Now, the user will able to read the blog by clicking on the 'Continue Reading link'
+# Now, the user will able to read the blog by clicking on 'Continue Reading'

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/b785fa77-bf9a-46fc-ac03-92255c6e8d31)